ibouftini/ibouftini.github.io/_portfolio/ai-movement-internship.md

 ###### MLO View Pectoral Muscle Detection

-For MLO views, we employ a multi-stage approach to detect the pectoral muscle boundary:
+For MLO views, we employ a multi-stage approach to detect the pectoral muscle boundary.
+This involves defining a region of interest, enhancing contrast, applying multiple thresholding techniques, and using Canny edge detection and Probabilistic Hough Transform to identify and score line candidates.
+The best line is then extended to define the muscle boundary.

-1.  **Region of Interest (ROI) Definition**: A rectangular region in the upper corner of the image is defined as the search area.
-2.  **Contrast Enhancement**: We apply Contrast Limited Adaptive Histogram Equalization (CLAHE) to enhance the visibility of the pectoral boundary.
-3.  **Thresholding**: Multiple thresholding techniques are applied and combined to robustly segment the pectoral region, where the symbol $\land$ represents the logical AND operation.
-While Otsu is concerned with the global nature of clipping, Adaptive threshold employs a Gaussian-weighted neighborhood technique in a way that enables more robust detection particularly in dense breast areas where global thresholding techniques are not effective.
-4.  **Edge Detection**: Canny edge detection is applied to the thresholded image.
-5.  **Line Detection**: Probabilistic Hough Transform is employed to detect line segments.
-6.  **Line Filtering**: Lines are filtered based on slope constraints that depend on the breast side.
-Notice that the reference axis in Python is different from the conventional ones.
-7.  **Optimal Line Selection**: We score each valid line based on length, position, and angle.
-8.  **Line Extension**: The highest-scoring line is extended to span the full image height.

 <div align="center">
   <img src="/images/ALR-portfolio/pectoral.png" alt="Pectoral muscle detection" width="70%">